Graduate Program Overview

 The mission of the Department of Music is to provide a undergraduate and graduate education that will produce skilled, knowledgeable, creative, and articulate musicians.
 The Department of Music seeks to fulfill its mission by providing training and experience for students preparing for careers in music performance; providing training toward the development of critical thinking in music; providing music training and teaching experience for students seeking licensure in education to help meet the need for competent music teachers in the state and region; providing education resources and musical experiences as part of a comprehensive Liberal Arts education; and providing a rich program of artistic and cultural events in conjunction with the Center of Excellence for the Creative Arts to emphasize the importance of music in the lives of students and the community.

-Lisa Conklin-Bishop, Eric Branscome, Emily Hanna Crane, Mary Alice Domenica, Korre Foster, Anne Glass, Patricia Halbeck, Thomas King, Eli Lara, Sharon Mabry, Francis Massinon, Gail Robinson-Oturu, Douglas Rose, Ann Silverberg, Richard Steffen, David Steinquest, Lisa Vanarsdel, Mingzhe Wang, Gregory Wolynec, Jeffrey Wood, and Stanley Yates.
+Eric Branscome, Lisa Conklin-Bishop, Emily Hanna Crane, Korre Foster, Anne Glass, Patricia Halbeck, Eli Lara, Sharon Mabry, Gail Robinson-Oturu, Douglas Rose, Ann Silverberg, David Steinquest, Mingzhe Wang, Gregory Wolynec, Lisa Wolynec, Jeffrey Wood, and Stanley Yates.

 MASTER OF MUSIC (M.MU.)

 The Department of Music offers Master of Music concentrations in music education and in performance: